inmindos/thinking-flaws/IKEA effect.md

 ### Cause

-- People feel competent and has evidence of the competency.
+- People feel competent and have evidence of the competency.
 - Feel smart because they saved money by doing some of the work

 ### Related